Global Trade Academy: Legal Foundations and New Directions in International Trade - the WTO & Beyond

 - WTO Dispute Settlement

-Academy participants will explore the most pressing global trade issues of the day and how they relate to the WTO system, such as:
+Academy participants will explore the most pressing global trade issues of the day within and beyond the WTO system, such as:

 - Trade, Environment & Climate Change

-- WTO & the Digital Economy – Digital Trade, Privacy & FinTech
+- The Digital Economy – Digital Trade, Privacy & FinTech

 - Developing Country Issues & Interests